 Library & Information Services.
-Voskuyl Library, named for Westmont's third president, is a center for teaching, learning, and scholarship.
-Researchrelated instruction for students in topic development, as well as finding, evaluating, and integrating sources, is taught by Westmont librarians.
+Roger John Voskuyl Library, named for Westmont's third president, is a center for teaching, learning, and scholarship.
+Research-related instruction for students in topic development, finding, evaluating, and integrating sources, is taught by Westmont librarians.
 Sessions are offered both in-class and in the library instruction lab.
-In addition, the library coordinates tutoring services for select General Education and STEM courses.
-Librarians work closely with academic departments to ensure that the library collection - books, periodicals, electronic resources, music scores, DVDs, and sound recordings - grows in focused ways to meet student and faculty needs.
-Materials not owned by the library may be borrowed through an international interlibrary loan network.
-Librarians are also available for one-on-one research consultations at the Research Desk located in the Learning Commons.
-The Learning Commons is on the main level of the Voskuvl Library and, in addition to the Research Desk, is home to the Writers' Corner and the IT Help Desk.
+Librarians are also available for one-on-one research consultations.
+The library coordinates certified peer tutoring for select General Education and STEM courses.
+Librarians work closely with academic departments to ensure that the library's collection of books, periodicals, electronic resources, music scores, DVDs, and sound recordings grows in focused ways to meet student and faculty needs.
+Materials not owned by the library may be borrowed through an interlibrary loan network.
+The Learning Commons is on the main level of the Voskuyl Library and is home to the Circulation Desk, the Research Help Desk, Writers' Corner and the IT Help Desk.
 There are also 53 dual-boot computers at individual work stations, a variety of comfortable seating choices, walk stations, and technology-enabled group study rooms.
 There are also silent spaces for those who prefer a quiet learning environment.
-The Office of Disability Services and Reprographics are also housed in the building.
+The Office of Disability Services and Print Services are also housed in the building.
 The College Archives and Special Collections are located on the lower level of the library.
-They include records and artifacts relating to Westmont College's history, 1940 to present, and that of its predecessors, Western Bible College, 1939-1940, and the Bible Missionary Institute, 1937-1939.
+They preserve records and artifacts relating to Westmont College's history, 1940 to present, and that of its predecessors, Western Bible College, 1939-1940, and the Bible Missionary Institute, 1937-1939.
 This 21st century space brings together students, faculty, and staff in an environment designed to foster collaborative, creative work and social interaction.